-Requests for use during Scheduled Academic Hours may be denied for the following reasons: violation of the Conditions of Use as set forth in section V.C., a prior request having been granted for the same time and location, or failure to comply with the provisions of this policy.
+Requests for use of areas on campus during Scheduled Academic Hours may be denied for the following reasons: violation of the Conditions of Use as set forth in section V.C., a prior request having been granted for the same time and location, or failure to comply with the provisions of this policy.
 If a request is denied, the applicant will be informed of the reason in writing no later than the first business day following the request.
 If a request is denied because of a failure to comply with this policy, the applicant will (where feasible) have the opportunity to propose measures to correct the failure to comply with the policy.
 If a request is denied because space is not available, reasonable accommodations will be offered.
 Requests will be evaluated in a content-neutral manner.

 If a request is denied, the applicant may, within five (5) business days after the denial, appeal the decision to the appropriate Vice President.
 The appropriate Vice President or designee will respond no later than the first business day following the appeal.
 The Vice President’s decision is final.

 Conditions of Use

 Expressive Activity must comply with applicable Federal, state and local laws, including, but not limited to, this policy, other applicable University System of Maryland and University policies, regulations established by the State Fire Marshall, traffic laws, and ordinances regarding sound amplification systems.
 In addition, such activities may not:

 disrupt the University’s teaching, research, administrative or service activities, or obstruct or disrupt other authorized or approved activities on the University’s campus;